Exploring the halo character and dipole response in the dripline nucleus $^{31}$F: RESULTS AND DISCUSSION

 To analyse the electric dipole distributions of $^{31}$F, we select three cases of interest.
 We choose the open shell configurations as the $^{29}$F core itself is known to have open shell inverted scheme in its ground state \cite{CSF20PRC, BKT20PRL}.
 Keeping this case as our base, we set the inverted set D as the main candidate according to the contribution to the $^{31}$F ground state, while also comparing our results with set AH and selecting set A as a control.

 {The converged electric dipole responses for the three configurations of interest, up to a continuum energy of 5\,MeV, are presented in Fig. \ref{fig: dBdE_caseIII} for transitions between the g.s. $0^+$ and the continuum $1^-$ states.
-The curves are obtained by convoluting the discrete $B(E1)$ distributions with the Poisson distribution to obtain smooth, continuous distributions for the dipole transitions to the continuum \cite{RAG05PRC,CSF20PRC,CRA14PRC}.}
+The curves are obtained by convoluting the discrete B$(E1)$ distributions with the Poisson distribution to obtain smooth, continuous distributions for the dipole transitions to the continuum \cite{RAG05PRC,CSF20PRC,CRA14PRC}. {More details about the dipole operator and the use of the Poisson distribution can be found in the Appendix.}}